 Many countries allow all distributions from certain tax-advantaged accounts to be tax-free if the money is used for higher education or for healthcare.
 Distributions from retirement accounts generally are taxed as ordinary income.

 Governments usually prohibit early withdrawals or withdrawals for unauthorized purposes from tax-advantaged accounts.
-When such withdrawals are permitted, they usually incur penalties and immediate taxes.
+When such withdrawals are permitted, they generally incur penalties and immediate taxes.
 In some countries for some accounts, investors can circumvent these restrictions by borrowing against the values of their accounts.

 Advantages of taxable accounts